Kristen Stewart Keeps Girlfriend News Open With Stella Maxwell, But ‘Twilight’ Star Rejects Donald Trump Twitter Message About Robert Pattinson

 “Robert Pattinson should not take back Kristen Stewart,” Trump tweeted in 2012.
 “She cheated on him like a dog & will do it again–just watch.
 He can do much better!”

 Do you think Kristen is keeping things open with Stella?
-Let us know your thoughts in the comments below!
+Let us know your thoughts in the comments section below.

 [Featured Image by Jordan Strauss/AP Images]